 - you are struggling with depression or anxiety, compulsive thoughts or obsessive/addictive behavior, mood instability or emotional outbursts that you don’t quite know how to deal with?

 - you get into dissatisfying jobs/relationships/thought patterns/emotional situations that are on repeat, and you feel very frustrated about it?

 - you have whirling thoughts and unsettling feelings you feel overwhelmed by?
 They are hard to bear, and you might do things that you know you shouldn’t to avoid feeling them (e.g., overeating, oversleeping, cutting, substance use, drinking, gaming, sexual acting out).
 Click here to learn more about addiction.

 - you have dreams and goals, but something stops you from pursuing them, or you give up easily?

 Though this list is not exhaustive, if some of these questions resonate with you, you will find it helpful to talk to a psychologist/therapist about what’s bothering you.
-That will help you gain clarity, and make the steps towards improving your life.
+That will help you gain clarity, and make steps towards improving your life.

-Common reasons people come see a psychologist/psychotherapist.
+Common reasons people come see a psychologist/therapist.

 Why making the first step to see a psychologist/therapist feels so daunting?